Food System Resilience

 What are the Food System Resilience project’s goals?

-The project aims to provide evidence-based technical assistance and resources to help local governments more effectively prepare for and respond to crises that disrupt food security for their residents, and ensure a secure food supply for the future.
+We provide resources to help local governments more effectively prepare for and respond to crises that disrupt food security for their residents and ensure a secure food supply for the future.
+We build the evidence base regarding effective responses to advance community food system resilience and equity; and educate students, professionals, policymakers and the public about food system resilience.

 What are some of the activities of the Food System Resilience Project?

-- Partnered with the Baltimore Office of Sustainability to assess the Baltimore food system’s strengths and weaknesses and recommend strategies for protecting the system against threats that would increase food insecurity in both short-term and long-term crises.
-Findings are based on interviews with local organizations, residents, food sellers, farmers and other stakeholders in Baltimore’s food system.
-The City incorporated Report findings into the 2019 update of the Baltimore Sustainability Plan.
+• The Baltimore Food System Resilience Advisory Report (2017), developed in partnership with the Baltimore Food Policy Initiative, assessed the city’s resilience capacity and recommended strategies.
+Findings were based on interviews with local organizations, residents, food sellers, farmers and other stakeholders in Baltimore’s food system.
+The City incorporated findings into the 2019 update of the Baltimore Sustainability Plan.

 Related reports and peer-reviewed research